cpcloud/span/docs/source/xcorr.rst

 Cross-correlation
 =================

-Roughly, cross-correlation is useful for determining the lag at which the maximum correlation between two processes lies.
+Cross-correlation is useful for determining the lag at which the maximum correlation between two processes lies.

 Formally, it is